Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 In our analysis of M&A transactions, we looked at 1,000+ software deals since 2015 and marked the ones where the target company is considered to be operating a SaaS business model.

-Over the past eight years, 354 SaaS transactions had a disclosed revenue multiple and 130 transactions had a disclosed EBITDA valuation multiple.
+Over the past nine years, 398 SaaS transactions had a disclosed revenue multiple, and 151 transactions had a disclosed EBITDA valuation multiple.

 EV/Revenue and EV/EBITDA Multiples for SaaS Companies

-Despite all the gyrations of the public markets, revenue multiples in M&A transactions stayed stable.
+Despite the public markets’ gyrations, revenue multiples in M&A transactions stayed stable.
 At the same time, EBITDA multiples rose significantly.
 This suggests that investors paid the same revenue multiple for companies that had a decrease in profitability over time.
-This corresponds with the analysis of public companies where there was a slight downward trend in profitability since 2018.
+This corresponds with the analysis of public companies, where there was a slight downward trend in profitability since 2018.

 The year 2020 saw a high figure for the 3rd quartile, suggesting a big jump in multiples in the top 25% of deals.
 Most deals were still happening at more reasonable valuations, however.